TCoulth/varsplit/README.md

 *This package aims to be an easy way to implement smart splitting strategies for protein engineering models.*

+*Current Major Limitations*
+- Only supports sets built around one WT

+*Planned Additions*
+- Splitting based upon structural features
+- clustering support for dealing with sets of variable sequences (ie not all variants of one protein)
+-
 ---

 ## Installation